 In was noted that believers must be separate from the harlot (ungodly) system, or else they may be found to share in her sins and receive part of her judgment.
-There are ungodly influences today disguised as healthy when in reality they are as a cancer that continues to spread; with the results bringing death.
+There are ungodly influences today disguised as healthy when in reality they are as a cancer that continues to spread; with the results bringing both physical and spiritual death.

 Scripture reveals: The wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord (Romans 6:23).
 The choice one makes, acceptance of sin or rejection, is a deciding factor as to one’s final destiny after life on earth comes to an end.

-There are many deceptive practices being exercised that would bring the downfall of man; as in the case of the pre-Flood days of Noah, Sodom and Gomorrah, and Babylon the hold of every foul spirit, previously mentioned.
-Those times have been noted through the messenger of the Lord faithfully fulfilling God’s calling.
+There are many deceptive practices being exercised that would bring the downfall of man; as was in the pre-Flood days of Noah, Sodom and Gomorrah, and Babylon the hold of every foul spirit, previously mentioned.
+Those times have been noted through the messenger's of the Lord faithfully fulfilling God’s calling.

 One such instant, as a messenger of the Lord, was the prophet Jeremiah.
-It was noted that it had to be difficult for always having to be the bearer of bad news and always being rejected.
+It was noted that it had to be difficult always having to be the bearer of bad news and always being rejected.
 Jeremiah was continually mocked by the people for bringing nothing but words of condemnation.
-Jeremiah's words enraged the people.
-He challenged their social and moral behavior.
+Jeremiah's words enraged the people; he challenged their social and moral behavior.

 Scripture reveals words of the Lord spoken by the prophet Jeremiah: O Jerusalem, wash your heart from wickedness, that you may be saved, How long shall your vain (wicked) thoughts lodge with you (Jeremiah 4:14)?

-The messenger of the Lord, in our day, is called of God to sound the alarm, to give warning.
-There are some (not called by God) who are giving humanity's vilest nature what they want to hear, justification to do exactly as they please with no regard to a day of reckoning.
+The messenger of the Lord is called of God to sound the alarm, to give warning!
+There are some who are giving humanity's vilest nature what they want to hear, justification to do exactly as they please with no regard to a day of reckoning.
 Is it not time for the true messenger of the Lord to come on the scene to proclaim the Unadulterated (Pure) Word of God?